-Vanadium Redox Flow Battery VRFB
+Vanadium Redox Flow Battery (VRFB)

 Vanadium in Energy Storage

+Vanitec is the only not-for-profit international global member organisation whose objective is to promote the use of vanadium bearing materials.
+Its member include all the world’s major vanadium producers.
 Vanitec members benefit by the organisation representing the interests of its members in technical and HSE related issues.
 It offers a forum for collaboration to understand and promote the uses of vanadium at a global level.

-Strategic Objectives of the Energy Storage Committee
+Strategic Objectives of the ESC

 Vanadium’s role in the growing energy storage is expected to increase dramatically over the coming years.
 Large scale deployments of vanadium redox flow batteries are underway across the globe, with many others being planned or under construction.
 Ensuring a strong supply of quality vanadium products will be key to the uptake of energy storage for large amounts of power over a long time duration.
 This will supplement the traditional markets for vanadium as the requirements for high quality steel continue to increase.